Insurance Car Insurance

 Do car dealerships verify insurance?

 Yes, before you complete the contract, the dealership will ask you to verify that you have car insurance.
-Again, if you don't, you'll need to set up an insurance policy with the purchase date as the effective date to make sure it's covered as you drive home.
+Again, if you don't, you must set up an insurance policy with the purchase date as the effective date to make sure it's covered as you drive home.

-Dealerships do this because they're the ones that typically submit the information about the sale to the Department of Motor Vehicles in your state.
+Dealerships do this because they typically submit the information about the sale to the Department of Motor Vehicles in your state.

 • Compare dozens of providers in under 5 minutes